-- No accusatory filed: The date the defendant first appears in court controls, even if no accusatory instrument is filed at the time of the defendant's first court appearance (People v Stirrup, 91 NY2d 434 [1998]). - No judge: The date the defendant first appears in court is determinative regardless of whether he actually appears before a judge (Stirrup, 91 NY2d 434). - Appearance ticket issued by judge in lieu of a bench warrant: Where a judge directs that an "appearance ticket" be issued upon a defendant's failure to appear in court, in lieu of a bench warrant, the notice to appear should not be deemed an appearance ticket for 30.30 purposes, as an appearance ticket is defined by the CPL as a notice to appear issued by a law enforcement officer, not a judge, and before, not after, the accusatory has been filed (CPL 1.20 [26], 150.10).
-Thus, where the judge directs that an appearance ticket be filed to secure the defendant's presence upon his failure to appear in court as previously scheduled, the criminal action will be deemed to have commenced with the filing of the initial accusatory, not upon the defendant's appearance on the judicially directed "appearance ticket." - Felony complaint converted to an information, prosecutor's information, or misdemeanor complaint: The criminal action (i.e., 30.30 clock) commences with the filing of the new accusatory, with the applicable time period being that which applies to the most serious offense charged in the new accusatory (CPL 30.30 [7] [c]). - Inapplicability of exception.
+- o Arrest warrant vs appearance ticket: CPL 1.20 (28) defines a "warrant of arrest" to be a "process of a local criminal court . . . directing a police officer to arrest a defendant and to bring him before such court for the purpose of arraignment upon an accusatory instrument filed therewith by which a criminal action against him has been commenced."
+Thus, an arrest warrant has the following distinct characteristics: (1) It is issued by a court; (2) it is issued after an accusatory has been filed; and it directs that the police arrest the defendant.
+In contrast, an appearance ticket is defined by CPL 1.20 (26) as a "written notice issued by a public servant ... requiring a person to appear before a local criminal court in connection with an accusatory instrument to be filed against him."
+Thus, an appearance ticket has the following distinct characteristics: it is issued by a law enforcement officer (not a court); it directs that a defendant appear in court without arrest; and it is issued before an accusatory instrument has been filed. - Felony complaint converted to an information, prosecutor's information, or misdemeanor complaint: The criminal action (i.e., 30.30 clock) commences with the filing of the new accusatory, with the applicable time period being that which applies to the most serious offense charged in the new accusatory (CPL 30.30 [7] [c]). - Inapplicability of exception.
 This is true unless "the aggregate of [the period applicable to the new accusatory instrument] and the period of time, excluding periods provided in [30.30 (4)], already elapsed from the date of the filing of the felony complaint to the date of the filing of the new accusatory instrument exceeds six months."
 Under such circumstances, the criminal action commences with the filing of the felony complaint and the six month time period applies (CPL 30.30 [7] [c]).